 PLACE OF BIRTH:

-In high-school, Seattle native Nelson-Henry led Lake Washington to the quarter-finals of the class 3A state tournament, their best-ever finish.
-These successes earned him State 3A Player of the Year and King County MVP to cap off a lucrative senior year.
-Darien’s accomplishments would continue in college.
-After graduating from high-school, Nelson-Henry declared for the University of Pennsylvania to play in the NCAA D1.
-In his senior year, he led Penn in scoring, rebounding and blocks, on his way to an All-Ivy second-team selection.
+In high school, Nelson-Henry led Lake Washington to their best-ever stare tournament finish.
+His successes earned him State 3A Player of the Year and King County MVP to cap off a lucrative senior year.
+Darien’s accomplishments would continue in college, after he declared for the University of Pennsylvania.
+In his senior year, he led Penn in scoring, rebounding and blocks on his way to an All-Ivy second-team selection.

 Graduating college in 2016, Nelson-Henry began his professional basketball career in Poland, signing with Jezioro Tarnobrzeg at the age of 22.
-He would move to Austria after a year in Poland, enjoying a breakout year to average a monster 20 points and 12 rebounds a game for UBSC Raiffeinsen Graz.
-After another season in Austria, this time with the Kapfenberg Bulls, Darien took his talents to Leicester to play for coach Rob Peternostro’s side.
+He would go on to play in Poland and Austria, enjoying a breakout year averaging a monster 20 points and 12 rebounds a game for UBSC Raiffeinsen Graz.
+Darien then took his talents to Leicester in 2019 to play for Rob Peternostro’s side.

-A leader of the team in just his second year in the BBL, the Riders will look to Darien to lead them through another successful season.
+As a natural leader in the team, the Riders will look to Darien to lead them through another successful season.